-For the 2021 fishing year (May 1, 2021 - April 30, 2022), total U.S. commercial landings based on state compliance reports were estimated at 9.87 million pounds (4,476 metric tons).
 Atlantic coast landings from Canada were significant from the early 1990s to the mid-late 2000s (hovering around 4.5 million pounds or 2,000 metric tons).
 Commercial landings from Canada and Distant Water fleets since 2019 are not available at this time.
-Recreational harvest is estimated via the Marine Recreational Information Program (MRIP) and is reported by calendar year rather than fishing year.
-In 2021, recreational harvest of spiny dogfish on the Atlantic coast was estimated at 97,904 fish or an estimated 471,864 pounds1 (214 metric tons) which is a 79% increase relative to 2020.
+Recreational harvest is estimated via the Marine Recreational Information Program (MRIP).
+In the 2022 fishing year, recreational harvest of spiny dogfish on the Atlantic coast was estimated at 45,693 fish or an estimated 211,608 pounds1 (96 metric tons) which is a 41% decrease relative to FY 2021 (357,507 pounds).
 Calendar year landings estimates for the U.S. commercial and recreational sectors are provided in Table 2.

-For 2021, dead discards from the U.S. commercial fishery were not available at the time of this report.
-Recreational releases for the 2021 calendar year (fish caught by recreational anglers and released back to the water) were estimated at 13.1 million pounds (5,924 metric tons).
-Applying a 20% post-release mortality rate (NEFSC 2018), 2021 recreational dead discards were estimated at 2.6 million pounds (1,101 metric tons), which is a 52% increase relative to 2020 levels (1.7 million pounds).
+For 2022, dead discards from the U.S. commercial fishery were not available at the time of this report.
+Recreational releases for the 2022 fishing year (fish caught by recreational anglers and released back to the water) were estimated at 12.3 million pounds (5,571 metric tons).
+Applying a 20% post-release mortality rate (NEFSC 2018), 2022 recreational dead discards were estimated at 2.5 million pounds (1,114 metric tons), which is an 8% increase relative to 2021 levels (2.3 million pounds).